kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

 I calculated the final tumor volume of each mouse across four of the treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Then, I calculated the quartiles and IQR, and I determined if there were any potential outliers.

 To do so, I created a grouped DataFrame that shows the last (greatest) time point for each mouse and merged this grouped DataFrame with the original cleaned DataFrame.
 Then, I created a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.
 I used a for loop to iterate through each drug in the treatment list, locate the rows in the merged DataFrame that correspond to each treatment, and extract the tumor volume data for each of the treatments.
-I also determine outliers by using the upper and lower bounds.
+I also identified outliers by using the upper and lower bounds.

 Here is the code used for the for loop: